jim22k/sscdf/Specification.md

 quickly extract the binary arrays needed to reconstitute the SuiteSparse storage formats.

 ### Version
-This is version 1.0 of the specification.
+This implements version 1.0 of the binsparse specification.

 At the top level of the netCDF file, an attribute named "version" shall contain the string "1.0".
 Any sscdf file not containing this version attribute or containing a version other than "1.0" is not valid.

 ### Compression
-Compression is allowed in netCDF 4 (it comes along with HDF5 format).
-Dense arrays may be stored compressed in the netCDF Variables, but this is not required.
+While compression is allowed in netCDF 4 (it comes along with HDF5 format), everything will be stored uncompressed to allow better compatibility.

 ## Storing One or More GraphBLAS Objects